-- False Start: Starting the rotation of the rope(s) before the initial beep - False Switch: - Starting the rotation of the rope(s) before the call "switch" is given o Exiting or entering double dutch ropes before the call "switch" is given - Exchanging or switching athletes at any time other than during the official "switch" as determined by the official timing track. - In the case of double dutch, the athlete finishing their time period must exit the ropes before the next athlete can enter the ropes.
+- False Start: Starting the rotation of the rope(s) before the initial beep - False Switch: - Starting the rotation of the rope(s) before the call "switch" or entering double dutch ropes before the call "switch". - Exchanging or switching athletes at any time other than during the official "switch" as determined by the official timing track. - In the case of double dutch, the athlete finishing their time period must exit the ropes before the next athlete can enter the ropes.
 Both athletes should not be in the ropes at the same time.